 Spectacular but periodic aggregations do occur around seasonal concentrations of a rich food source.
 Such as the coral spawning at Ningaloo Reef in Western Australia.
-Or the zooplankton storm near Isla Holbox off the northern tip of the Yucatan Peninsular in Mexico.
+Or the huge gathering of whale sharks during the “Afuera’’, north of Isla Mujeres near the Yucatan Peninsular in Mexico.

 However a more recent school of thought is that manta rays are actually highly social animals.
 And that sociability is why they have such highly developed intelligence and the largest known brain of any fish.